Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Preliminaries

 \subsection{Datalog}

-In this section we refer to the finite set of relation and constant symbols $\tau$ as \emph{EDBs} (for \emph{extensional database predicates}).
+In this section we consider a finite set $\tau$ of constant and relation symbols, the latter being referred to as \emph{EDBs} (for \emph{extensional database predicates}).
 Let $\rho$ be a finite set of new relation symbols, called the \emph{IDBs} (for \emph{intensional database predicates}).
 A Datalog program is a set of rules of the form